Cheese and Jam: Plot

-However, Goran loses his nerves and forces the immigrants to end their trip before they arrive to Italy - which doesn't go unnoticed by his boss after the immigrants are found by the police.
+Goran loses his nerve and forces the immigrants to end their trip before they arrive to Italy - which doesn't go unnoticed by his boss after the immigrants are found by the police.
 After deceiving his boss, Goran is beaten, but he and Božo are offered a second chance: together with two thugs, they are to intimidate an innkeeper who had stopped paying protection money.
 Coincidentally, Špela is also there, celebrating her father's birthday.
 After the initial surprise she verbally attacks Božo for joining the criminals but she is immediately molested by one of the thugs.
 Seeing this, Božo attacks him with a bottle, causing the other one to pull out a gun and shoot Božo.

 Following this incident, the thugs are arrested, Božo is taken to the hospital and Goran is beaten once again.
 After recovering from the wounds, Božo considers committing suicide, but changes his mind. Špela returns to him and tells him she is pregnant.
 The film ends with Božo, Špela and their daughter who are now a happy family.